-We believe there is a significant opportunity to continue to grow in our existing markets.
+We believe there is an opportunity to continue to grow in our existing markets.
 Given our knowledge of and proven success in these markets, as well as the favorable demographic and economic trends forecasted for these markets, we expect to continue to grow in these markets.

-We see opportunities to develop properties with multiple product lines within the same communities which we believe will enable us to grow our business by increasing the number of price points in some of our existing markets.
-Our current product offerings include entry-level homes and move-up homes sold under our LGI Homes brand, and our premium move-up homes, which are sold under our Terrata Homes brand.
+We see opportunities to develop properties with multiple product lines and within the same communities which we believe will enable us to grow our business by increasing the number of price points in some of our existing markets.
+Our current product offerings include entry-level homes and move-up homes sold under our LGI Homes brand, and our luxury series homes, which are sold under our Terrata Homes brand.
+At December 31, 2016, we had 59 active communities with our LGI Homes brand and four with our Terrata Homes brand.

-Our Terrata Homes brand allows us to leverage our systems and process approach, including our distinguished customer centric sales system, to deliver move-in ready homes with standardized features at a higher price point, with sales prices starting at \$350,000 for homes larger than 2,500 square feet.
-Our first Terrata Homes community is Potranco Ranch in San Antonio, Texas.
-Our second Terrata Homes community is Riverchase Estates in Lancaster, South Carolina, 30 miles south of Charlotte, North Carolina.
-During 2015, we closed 33 Terrata Homes with an average sales price of \$408,000.
+Our Terrata Homes brand allows us to leverage our systems and process approach, including our customer centric sales system, to deliver move-in ready homes with standardized features.
+We opened our first Terrata Homes communities in 2015: Potranco Ranch in San Antonio, Texas and Riverchase Estates in Lancaster, South Carolina, 30 miles south of Charlotte, North Carolina.
+In 2016, we added two additional Terrata Homes communities, Yeager Farms in Denver, Colorado and Magnolia Reserve in Houston, Texas.
+During 2016, we closed 44 Terrata Homes with an average sales price of \$455,000 compared to 33 Terrata Homes with an average sales price of \$408,000 in 2015.

 We expect to continue to pursue a flexible land acquisition strategy of purchasing or optioning finished lots, if they can be acquired at attractive prices, or purchasing raw land for residential development.
 We generally target land acquisitions that are further away from urban centers than many other suburban communities but have access to major thoroughfares, retail districts and centers of business.
-These target areas that are further away from urban centers result in a better value for the homeowner through either lower price points or larger lot sizes.
+These target areas that are further away from urban centers generally result in a better value for the homeowner through either lower price points or larger lot sizes.
 We consider development opportunities that meet our profit and return objectives, including opportunities which may involve the sale of home sites as a part of the product mix.
-We will continue to focus on entry-level home buyers, and expect our home closings in communities with higher price points or those that include the sales of home sites will be less than 5% of our annual home closings during 2016.
-In addition, during 2016 we plan to further diversify our entry level offerings with more townhome products in select markets.
+We will continue to focus on entry-level home buyers, and expect our home closings in communities with our luxury series or those that include the sales of home sites will be less than 5% of our annual home closings during 2017.
+In addition, during 2017 we plan to further diversify our entry level offerings with townhome products in select markets.

 We intend to continue to expand into new markets where we identify opportunities to build homes and develop communities that meet our profit and return objectives.
-One of the keys to our successful geographic expansion has been our unique operating model.
-After successfully implementing this operating model in the Houston market, we expanded into 13 additional markets, and have start-up operations in three additional markets, including Nashville, Tennessee, Seattle, Washington and Colorado Springs, Colorado that are expected to open for sales in 2016.
-In addition, during October 2014, we completed our first acquisition of another home-builder when we acquired the homebuilding related assets and liabilities of Oakmont Home Builders, Inc. and its affiliate (collectively, "Oakmont") in Charlotte, North Carolina.
-We will continue to evaluate potential opportunities, including acquisitions of other homebuilders and further diversifying our products, to expand our presence in our existing markets or to expand into new markets.
+One of the keys to our successful geographic expansion has been our operating model.
+After successfully implementing this operating model in the Houston market, we expanded into 16 additional markets, and have future operations planned in additional markets, including Raleigh, North Carolina, Portland, Oregon and Minneapolis, Minnesota that are expected to open for sales in 2017.

+During October 2014, we completed our first acquisition of another home-builder when we acquired the homebuilding related assets and liabilities of Oakmont Home Builders, Inc. and its affiliate (collectively, "Oakmont") in Charlotte, North Carolina.
+We expect to continue to evaluate potential opportunities, including acquisitions of other homebuilders and further diversifying our products, to expand our presence in our existing markets or to expand into new markets.

-Unique Operating Model
+Operating Model